QUARK-framework/QUARK/docs/developer.rst

     - :code:`allow_ranges`: Enabling this feature for your parameter will give the user the option to enter a range for this value.
 Keep in mind that there is no validation of this user input!
     - :code:`custom_input`: Enabling this feature for your parameter will give the user the option to enter a custom input (text or numbers) for this value.
 Keep in mind that there is no validation of this user input!
-    - :code:`postproc`: Specifis a function that can be called and applied to the parameters, which must be callable.
+    - :code:`postproc`: Specifies a function that can be called and applied to the parameters, which must be callable.

 Example for an application, which should reside under ``src/modules/applications/myApplication/``: